juanburgos/100-days-of-code/log.md

 ### Day08

 **Today's Progress**: Took the time today to work a bit on my professional webpage.

 **Thoughts**: Using all the knowledge acquired through FreeCodeCamp.
 It has proven to be most helpful in my development.

 ### Day09

 **Today's Progress**: Worked a bit more on my professional landing page.
 Added my Drooble link.
 Took time to read about RWD using CSS.

 **Thoughts**: My page looks crappy on mobile.

 ### Days10-11

 **Today's Progress**: Did a few Applied Accessibility Challenges on FreeCodeCamp.
 Worked a way to make my landing page a little more mobile friendly.

 **Thoughts**: Feels good to apply what I learn on those lessons.

 ### Days12-13

-**Today's Progress**: Done w/ Applied Accessilility and started Responsive Web Design Challenges on FreeCodeCamp.
+**Today's Progress**: Done w/ Applied Accessibility and started Responsive Web Design Challenges on FreeCodeCamp.

 **Thoughts**: Will pay close attention to these.
 I need to implement them on my website.